 - Spray a solution of water and vinegar in furniture drawers or on other wooden or wicker furniture to remove mildew and odors.

-Before you begin sanding or removing any paint or varnish from wood items, protect yourself from fumes and dust.
+Before you begin sanding or removing any paint or varnish from wood items, you must protect yourself from fumes and dust.

 - When working with liquid sandpaper/deglosser or spray paint, make sure you wear a painter's mask to protect you from breathing in any harmful fumes.
 It's also beneficial to wear a mask when sanding wood to prevent you from inhaling any dust.